-Trend in Safety Belt Usage by Survey County
+Trend in Safety Belt Use by Survey County

-The graph below presents belt usage for each county included the survey for years 2017 through 2019.
-The percent values presented in the graph are for the current survey year (2019).
-The usage rates are based on weighted data and derived from sample sites first used in the 2017 survey.
-It is important to note that the annual statewide safety belt survey is primarily designed to provide a single safety belt usage estimate for the entire State of Florida and not official county rates.
+The graph below presents belt usage for each county included the survey for years 2017 through 2022.
+The percent values presented in the graph are for the current survey year (2022).
+The usage rates are based on weighted data and derived from two sets of sample sites: ones used in 2017-2021, and sites first used in the 2022 survey.
+It is important to note that the annual statewide survey is primarily designed to provide a single safety belt usage estimate for the entire State of Florida and not official county rates.
 However, these rates are still useful as they can serve as points of reference when looking at change between years.
-The 2019 results indicate that only three counties measured highest-to-date usage rates for the past three survey years.
-They were Duval, Pasco, and Lee counties.
+Results indicate that six counties (Alachua, Escambia, Miami-Dade, Palm Beach, St. Johns, and Volusia) yielded their lowest usage over the five measurements in the 2022 survey.
+Some decreases could be due to the different areas new sites are located.
+However, some counties had annual usage increases.